 Allied Health Member

-This membership is for health professionals or non-medical professionals with a specific interest in oncology, eg exercise physiologists and physiotherapists, pharmacists, etc.
+This membership is for health professionals or non-medical professionals with a specific interest in cancer care, eg exercise physiologists, physiotherapists, pharmacists, psychologists, nutritionist/dietitians, radiation therapists etc.

 Nursing Member

-This membership is for Advanced Trainees with a specific interest in oncology, who are eligible for this membership rate for the duration of their training, eg trainees in medical, radiation and surgical oncology.
+This membership is for doctors in specialty training with a specific interest in cancer care, who are eligible for this membership rate for the duration of their training, eg trainees in medical, radiation and surgical oncology.

-- $136 / year (Affiliated/Associated Advanced Trainee Member rate)
+- $145 / year (Affiliated/Associated Medical in Training Member rate)

 Student Member

-A person who is undertaking full time undergraduate or post-graduate studies with a stream of cancer care in an Australian Institution is eligible as a student member.
-Documented evidence of their status is required upon application annually and membership is subject to Board approval.
+A person who is undertaking undergraduate or postgraduate studies with a focus on cancer care in an Australian educational institution is eligible as a student member.
+Students must indicate an expected completion date on application and COSA may request documented evidence of student enrolment periodically.

 Retiree Member

-A person who has retired from their professional employment, who has held COSA membership for 10 years prior to retirement, and who has a continued personal interest in cancer care is eligible as a retiree member, subject to Board approval.
+A person who has retired from professional employment, has held COSA membership for 10 years prior to retirement, and has a continued personal interest in cancer care is eligible as a retiree member, subject to Board approval.

 Please contact COSA [email protected] to enquire about Retiree Membership.